NikitaLeo/jprimes/README.md

 # jprimes
-Prime number algorithms measuring with Java
+Prime numbers algorithms and benchmarking with Java